-The program is set up in such a way that he can lose fat while building muscle mass in the right places (as proven by Harshit’s progression numbers and photos).
+By putting in all this hard work, he was able to simultaneously lose fat and build muscle mass in the right places (as proven by Harshit’s progression numbers and photos).

 There’s nothing better than working with a client who goes all in and wants to transform so badly that he will do whatever it takes to crush that goal.